alx-rg/spaceman/README.md

 Guess correctly and win.
 You'll be guessing one letter at a time.
 Max amount of wrong guesses is 7.
-Some works will undoubtably be harder than others.
+Some words will undoubtably be harder than others.
-Do your best but..
+Do your best..
-Guess wrong enough time and lose.
+Guess wrong enough time and try again.
 The end